arklight-lang/little-arklight/README.md

 ## Running a preview

 If you wish to track progress and want to check things out, please download this repository into the directory of your choice and install the requirements.
-Once you have requirements installed, you can run the assembler as follows (assuming src/kas.py has execute permissions):
+Once you have the requirements installed, you can run the assembler as follows (assuming ``src/as/kas.py`` has execute permissions):

 ```
-$ ./kas examples/program.al --directives=examples/directives.json
+$ ./kas.py examples/program.al --directives=examples/directives.json
 ```

+At the moment, it will just display the main circuit with all circuits rewritten in terms of native gates.

 Instructions for running the VM in development mode coming soon.